kirs/hedonism/Vancouver.md

 ## Food

 * Japadog, features hotdogs with Japanese flavors, including yakisoba, okonomiyaki, and kurobuta.
-* Their There for amazing donuts (coffee and sandwidges are really good too)
+* Their There (come for Canadian-style brunch or for mochi doughnuts and coffee)
 * Ramen Dambo
 * Hokkaido Ramen Santouka
 * Marutama Ramen